-- Annex 11 of International Maritime Organization's High Speed Craft Code; and - b) this Annex.
+- a) Annex 11 of International Maritime Organization's Code Safety for High- Speed Craft; and - b) this Annex.

 Where there is any conflict in requirements between the HSC Code specifications and this Annex, the requirements in this Annex shall apply.